Original air date: September 3, 2011

 - The Doctor using the sonic screwdriver on George's toys seems almost Trumpy-like.

 - Spit Take: Alex does one when the Doctor suggests opening the cupboard after saying it would be to open the cupboard.

 - Tomato in the Mirror: When the Doctor tries to confront George about his alien nature, George freaks out and traps him and his father in the doll's house.

-- Took a Level in Jerkass: Rory is surprisingly unsympathetic to George's fear, first teasing Amy about letting the monsters gobble him up and secondly thinking it's just junk mail.
-Amy even gives him a small Death Glare for the first one.
+- Took a Level in Jerkass: Rory is surprisingly unsympathetic to George's fear, first teasing Amy about letting the monsters gobble him up and secondly thinking it's just space junk mail.

 - Wham Line: This line radically alters the episode's trajectory.Alex: Claire can't have kids!